Session 9: Everyday Faith & Ministry: Ordination

 Adapted from David Adam (2007)

 This session looks at the call to ministry through ordination.
 Within the Anglican church there is a three-fold order of ordained ministry.
-There is ordained ministry as a Bishop, Priest or Deacon and these ministries are very public ministries.
-Ordained men and women are the ‘public' face of the Church.
+There are three orders of Ordained ministry Deacon, Priest and Bishop and these ministries are very public.
+Those who are Ordained are the ‘public' face of the Church.